 Alternatively, you may use the Contribution Form if you prefer a non-digital experience.
 Once completed, please fax the form to 877-665-4274, or you can mail to:

 (Regular mail) Fidelity Charitable, P.O.
 Box 770001, Cincinnati, OH 45277-0053

 (Overnight mail) Fidelity Charitable, 100 Crosby Parkway KC1D-FCS, Covington, KY 41015-9325.
 Advisor signature accepted for transactional advisors.

-Cash equivalents, publicly traded stock, mutual fund shares, bonds, certain private or restricted stock, certain cryptocurrencies, and select real estate are eligible for contribution to Fidelity Charitable.
+Cash equivalents, publicly traded stock, mutual fund shares, bonds, certain private or restricted stock, certain cryptocurrencies, and privately held business interests are eligible for contribution to Fidelity Charitable.

 To contribute restricted or controlled stock, Fidelity Charitable requires a Donor Letter and a 144a/145 Questionnaire.
 Our Fidelity Charitable fundraising team is available to assist you in processing the contribution and if any additional special handling instructions are required.

 To contribute private or non-publicly traded assets, Fidelity Charitable requires a Complex Asset Contribution Form and an Unrelated Business Income Tax (UBIT) Questionnaire.
 They will also assist you in processing of the contribution and if any additional special handling instructions are required.
-More information can be found regarding Private company C-corp stock, Private company S-corp stock, LLC & Limited Partnership interests, Private equity and Real Estate.
+More information can be found regarding Private company C-corp stock, Private company S-corp stock, LLC & Limited Partnership interests, and Private equity.